What Employers Should Know About Hiring International Students

 Isn’t it illegal to hire international students because they do not have a green card?

 No. Federal regulations permit the employment of international students on F-1 and J-1 visas within certain limits.
 These visas allow students to work in jobs related to their major field of study.
-F-1 students can work under “practical training” provisions in the law and J-I students may work on “academic training” provisions.
+F-1 students can work on “practical training.”
+J-1 students may work on “academic training.”

 Even if it’s legal to hire international students, won’t it cost a lot of money and involve a lot of paperwork?